Reporting discrepancies are common and expected when multiple systems measure line item delivery.

 - Impression counting differences: Ad servers have different methods for counting impressions and filtering invalid impressions.
 Learn how Ad Manager counts impressions.

 - Different geography definitions: Different ad servers map IP address location data differently, which can lead to significant discrepancies.

 - Latency: Lag between an initial line item request and the appearance of the creative can lead to different counts.
 For instance, a user often navigates away after the browser receives the Ad Manager line item request but before the third party responds with the requested line item, or a user may click on a link but navigate elsewhere before the landing page loads.

 - Network connection and server reliability: A third-party ad server may fail briefly or encounter an issue that prevents it from logging an impression.

 - Ad blockers: Ad blocking software can prevent the line item from being delivered by the third party after Ad Manager has already counted an impression.

 - Low impression goals: A small numerical discrepancy can cause a high percentage discrepancy if the line item delivered few total impressions.
-For example, if you have a campaign delivering 100 impressions per day, a single-day discrepancy of 30 impressions lead to a single-day discrepancy of 30% even though the actual number of missed impressions is low.
+For example, if you have a campaign delivering 100 impressions per day, a single-day discrepancy of 30 impressions leads to a single-day discrepancy of 30%, even though the actual number of missed impressions is low.